ankitchouhan119/Terraza-restaurant-website.github.io/README.md

 ## ***Please open folder Terraza for the source code.***
 The following are the major use cases associated with this
 project:
+Our Project’s goals are:
+• Fulfill the demands of our online customers, providing them with an easy interface to get their desired meal items.
+• Make it possible for customers to click a button to purchase the needed items from anywhere in Gwalior.
+• To satisfy their daily demands, provide on-time delivery to patrons like students, family, workers, etc.
+• Make the payment interface as seamless, quick, and safe as you can.
+• Verify the web application's mobile friendliness.
+• Implement an open review process.
+• Implement a mechanism for tracking deliveries.
+• Create a loyalty program to reward loyal consumers with exclusive offers and discounts.
+• Comprehensive classification of the many items on the menu and sophisticated filtering tools.
+• Make sure that the products' quality meets the guidelines set up by India's Food Safety and Standards Authority
 1. Supplier Side:
 Our project's supplier is our client, Annapurna Restaurant.
 The project gives the restaurant a platform